AdobeDocs/experience-manager-65.en/help/sites-authoring/projects.md

 ---
 title: Projects
 seo-title: Projects
-description: Projects let you group resources into one entity whose common, shared environment makes it easy to manage your projects
+description: Projects let you group resources into one entity whose common, shared environment makes it easy to manage your projects.
 seo-description: Projects let you group resources into one entity whose common, shared environment makes it easy to manage your projects
 uuid: 4b5b9d78-d515-46af-abe2-882da0a1c8ae
-contentOwner: Chris Bohnert
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: projects
 content-type: reference